lukechn99/github-quickstart/study/study_recommender_systems/intro.md

 Content-based figures out a profile for what you like.
 Collaborative uses opinions of the community to figure out what else you might like.

+### Ideas
+How to recommend items that fall through the cracks
+Time-weighted recommendations

 ---
 Rating : is an expression of preference that can be given explicitly (rating an item) or implicitly (through behavior cues)
 Prediction : estimation of preference